zotonic/zotonic/doc/developer-guide/modules.rst

 Priority
 --------

+The :dfn:`module priority` is a number defined in the module’s code and is usually a number between 1 and 1000; the default is 500.
+A lower number gives a higher priority.
+Modules with higher priority are checked first for :ref:`templates <guide-lookup-system>`, actions, custom tags etc.

+The priority is defined by ``mod_prio`` in the :ref:`module file <module-file>`.
-A site’s mod_prio metadata attribute is usually set to 1, to make sure that it is the first module where Zotonic looks for :ref:`template lookups <guide-lookup-system>` and the like.
+For a site, the priority is usually set to 1, to make sure that its templates etc override the ones from the Zotonic mouules.

+When two modules have the same priority then the modules are sorted by their name.
+That means that, given the same priority number, ``mod_aloha`` has higher priority than ``mod_hello``.

 .. _guide-module-dependencies: